golang/website/go.dev/content/solutions/devops/index.md

 Prometheus is an [open-source systems monitoring and alerting toolkit](https://github.com/prometheus/prometheus) originally built at SoundCloud.
 Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.
     {{% /mediaList %}}
     {{% mediaListBox img-src="/images/logos/youtube.svg" img-alt="YouTube Logo" img-link="https://youtube.com" title="" align=top %}}
-YouTube uses Go with Vitess, its [database clustering system](https://https://github.com/vitessio/vitess) for horizontal scaling of MySQL through generalized sharding.
+YouTube uses Go with Vitess (now part of [PlanetScale](https://planetscale.com/)), its [database clustering system](https://github.com/vitessio/vitess) for horizontal scaling of MySQL through generalized sharding.
 Since 2011 it's been a core component of YouTube's database infrastructure, and has grown to encompass tens of thousands of MySQL nodes.
     {{% /mediaList %}}

 {{% /mediaList %}}